apple2373/chainer_stylenet/README.md

 I did not paramatalized it because it would be too complizated.
 I think defalt is fine, but if you want, you can easily change it directly.
 See L_style in forward().

-I recommend to make content image a squired size.
+I recommend to make content image a squared size.
-However, you can use rectangular one, but the output will be forsed to a squire.
+However, you can use rectangular one, but the output will be forsed to a square.
 You need to resize agian, ex in python,
 ```
 from scipy.misc import imread, imresize